 What do we offer?

-We get lots of these requests and while we'll do our best to visit (we really enjoy them!) it's not always possible.
-As an alternative, we can loan the group a special resource box that can be used by nursery staff to deliver a teaching session.
+If we can’t visit the group, we can loan out a special resource box that can be used by EYFS/nursery staff to deliver a teaching session.

 Special Educational Needs and Disabilities